-2. Project Definition Question : How should the term "project" be defined?
-Industry Claim : Facts from the Record: Defining "project" as all activities within a country or, alternatively, all activities within a geographic basin or province would be consistent with the statute and comport with commonly understood disclosure standards.
+Question: How should the term "project" be defined?

+Defining "project" as all activities within a country or, alternatively, all activities within a geographic basin or province would be consistent with the statute and comport with commonly understood disclosure standards.
 The Commission should also exclude from the project definition all activities not "material" to investors.

-Income tax is often calculated (and should be reported) at the country level, but most terms fixing companies' payments to governments are set out in the lease or license authorizing operations, rather than at the country or geographic basin or province level.xiii This is the level at which the U.S. Department of Interior collects payment information from extractive issuers.xiv Moreover, there is no suggestion in the record that any payments are assessed at the geographic basin level, so new reporting systems would have to be built for all payment streams if projects were defined at this level.
-Section 1504 explicitly calls for both country-level and project-level disclosures; therefore, "country" cannot be equivalent to "project".
-Congress could have - but did not - limit payment disclosures to so-called "material projects," despite using the term "material" to delimit other aspects of Section 1504 disclosure and other sections of the Dodd-Frank Act.xv Moreover, no commenter has been able to suggest how such materiality would be measured while remaining faithful to the aims of the statute.
-Question: Who would benefit from disclosure of proj Industry Claim : Project-level disclosures would produce mountains of information that would be of little use to anyone; on the flip side, it could cost companies anywhere from a few hundred thousand dollars to \$50 million to collect the information and would cause competitive harm.
-Facts from the Record: Numerous civil society groups from around the world have attested that they would use project-level disclosure to hold governments accountable for natural resource receipts.xvi Project-level data from Burma, obtained through litigation, helped civil society groups track natural gas revenues illicitly held by regime cronies offshore.xvii Investors say that project-level data will enable them to calculate cost curves more accurately and estimate the lifespan of important projects of companies they invest in.xviii No company has provided any information
+- Income tax is often calculated (and should be reported) at the country level, but most terms fixing companies' payments to governments are set out in the lease or license authorizing operations, rather than at the country or geographic basin or province level.
+This is the level at which the U.S. Department of Interior collects payment information from extractive issuers.
+Moreover, there is no suggestion in the record that any payments are assessed at the geographic basin level, so new reporting systems would have to be built for all payment streams if projects were defined at this level. - Section 1504 explicitly calls for both country-level and project-level disclosures; therefore, "country" cannot be equivalent to "project". - Congress could have but did not limit payment disclosures to so-called "material projects," despite using the term "material" to delimit other aspects of Section 1504 disclosure and other sections of the Dodd-Frank Act.
+W Moreover, no commenter has been able to suggest how such materiality would be measured while remaining faithful to the aims of the statute.

+Question: Who would benefit from disclosure of project-level payment information?

+Project-level disclosures would produce mountains of information that would be of little use to anyone; on the flip side, it could cost companies anywhere from a few hundred thousand dollars to \$50 million to collect the information and would cause competitive harm.

+- Numerous civil society groups from around the world have attested that they would use projectlevel disclosure to hold governments accountable for natural resource receipts. - Project-level data from Burma, obtained through litigation, helped civil society groups track natural gas revenues illicitly held by regime cronies offshore. - Investors say that project-level data will enable them to calculate cost curves more accurately and estimate the lifespan of important projects of companies they invest in. xviii - No company has provided any information

-Question : Could project level disclosures threaten the company employees? supporting their estimates of implementation costs, and industry representatives acknowledge that they do not have in-depth cost estimates, xix but a Newmont Mining executive has claimed that the effects would be "de minimis," as it already collects and reports much of the required information.xx EITI participants including Chevron, Exxon, and CNOOC recently developed a reporting standard in Indonesia that will require reporting on the project level, defining a petroleum "project" as a production sharing contract (license), with no mention that such disclosure could put them at a competitive disadvantage.xxi Industry Claim: Facts from the Record: Terrorists and insurgents might use project-level data to determine which facilities are high-value and then attack them and their employees. • Trade unions from the Niger Delta - one of the most hazardous places in the world for oil exploration and for company employees - attest that project-level disclosures would improve their security and re-direct pressure targeted towards companies to the governments that receive and misappropriate funds. xxii
+- supporting their estimates of implementation costs, and industry representatives acknowledge that they do not have in-depth cost estimates, xix but a Newmont Mining executive has claimed that the effects would be "de minimis," as it already collects and reports much of the required information.xx - EITI participants including Chevron, Exxon, and CNOOC recently developed a reporting standard in Indonesia that will require reporting on the project level, defining a petroleum "project" as a production sharing contract (license), with no mention that such disclosure could put them at a competitive disadvantage.xxi

+Question: Could project-level disclosures threaten the physical security of important project facilities or company employees?

+Terrorists and insurgents might use project-level data to determine which facilities are high-value and then attack them and their employees.

+Trade unions from the Niger Delta - one of the most hazardous places in the world for oil exploration and for company employees - attest that project-level disclosures would improve their security and re-direct pressure targeted towards companies to the governments that receive and misappropriate funds. xxii